NOR-ECON

-Health economics in the treatment of inflammatory arthritis diseases
+Health economics in the treatment of inflammatory arthritic diseases

 ABOUT THE PROJECT

-1. We have performed health economic evaulations of NOR-DRUM and NOR-GOUT.
+1. We have performed health economic analyses of NOR-DRUM and NOR-GOUT.

 WHO CAN JOIN?